Mellanox/ngc_multinode_perf/README.md

 ## IPsec crypto offload test

-* Relevant for connectX-6 DX only.
+* Relevant for new HCAs (ConnectX-6 DX and above).

 Will configure IPsec crypto offload on both client and server, run TCP test, and remove IPsec configuration.